NHSDigital/nia-patient-switching-standard-adaptor/README.md

 The idea is to build an adaptor that could be installed and configured in a New Market Entrant (NME) infrastructure, and could work with the incumbent’s GPC < 1.6.0.

+Adaptor consists of two main components:
+- GPC API Facade
+- GP2GP Translator
+They are Java Spring Boot applications, released as separate docker images.

 ## Requirements:

 * JDK 17 - We develop the adaptor in Java with Spring Boot

+## Project structure

+    .
+    ├── db                          # Dockerfile and scripts for local database setup ├── db-connector                # Common module used by gp2gp-translator and gpc-api-facade ├── gp2gp-translator            # GP2GP Translator
+    ├── gpc-api-facade              # GPC API Facade
+    └── mhs-adaptor-mock            # Dockerfile and required files for mock of MHS Adaptor

+## How to start local environment
+1. Start the database by running
+    ```shell script
+    docker-compose up
+    ```
+   command in the root directory.
+2. Start GPC Api Facade application in IntelliJ (it will run the migrations as well).
+3. Start GP2GP Translator application in IntelliJ

 ### Licensing
 This code is dual licensed under the MIT license and the OGL (Open Government License).